-MEL invests directly or indirectly through trust beneficiary interests in real estate.
-Therefore, due diligence (including the assessment of good governance practices) in relation to investee companies is not applicable.
-The investment and due diligence policies as described below are in relation to real estate and real estate related assets.
+MEL invests directly, or indirectly through trust beneficiary interests, in real estate.
+Therefore, investment strategy in relation to investee companies is not applicable.
+The investment policies as described below are in relation to real estate and real estate-related assets.